Market

 • Management discussion and analysis of financial condition and results of operations;

-• Statement of significant related party transactions (as defined by the audit committee),
+• Statement of significant related party transactions (as defined by the audit committee), submitted by

 • Management letters/letters of internal control weaknesses issued by the statutory auditors;